samratbaral/smartplanter-plantways/README.md

 ## Team

-Our Team followed this [Contribute Guide](/CONTRIBUTE) for more information.
+Our Team followed this [Contribute Guide](/CONTRIBUTE) for development information.
 If you have any questions, please contact by clicking the email.

 **Samrat Baral:**[`samrat.baral[at] mavs [dot] uta [dot] edu`](mailto:samrat.baral@mavs.uta.edu)